-Top of my list was a list of all the major conventions and conferences held internationally in relation to environment.
-I wanted to put this list out, because I had a bit of difficulty finding a place with all the names and basic information about these conventions; where it was held, what was discussed and which year it was held in.
+I wanted to put out a list of all the major international conventions and conferences for the environment, because I had a bit of difficulty finding a place with all the names and basic information about these conventions; where it was held, what was discussed and which year it was held in.
 So here goes!

-This was held in 1972, in Stokholm.
-It was the first UN conference on environmental issues.
+This was the first UN conference on environmental issues.
 It resulted in the establishment of United Nations Environmental Programme (UNEP).

-Probably the most famous, and the most important conference of them all, UNCED was held in 1992 in Rio.
+Probably the most famous, and the most important conference of them all.
 It is also called the Rio conference or the Convention for Biological Diversity.
-Among the things proposed and discussed in this conference was
+Among the things proposed and discussed in this conference were:

 - Agenda 21– global plan to promote sustainable development.